People with learning difficulties have been left in limbo in one of the last remaining long-stay hospitals four months after it was due to close.

 The trust said the closure had also been delayed by two legal challenges from parents against the initial decision in 2000 to close the hospital made by the then Merton, Sutton and Wandsworth Health Authority.

-The parents argued that the decision was flawed but their case was withdrawn following an agreement last year.
+The parents argued that the decision was flawed, but the case was withdrawn after an agreement last year.

 David Congdon, head of policy and campaigns at Mencap, said it was “appalling” that no money had been found to move residents out of Orchard Hill.

 Last week, the Independent Living Fund announced it was in talks with the government over the possibility of taking applications from people in current long-stay hospitals and other NHS residential care.

 It also announced that it would consider applications from some former long-stay hospital residents, reversing a policy that had long been considered discriminatory by campaigners.